Category Archives: British Columbia

 IMG_5120

-Born in Toronto, in 1866, Jenanette Foster Kennedy was orphaned at only fourteen.
+Born in Toronto, in 1866, Jenanette Foster Kennedy was orphaned at the age of fourteen.
 Sent to Owen Sound to live with an aunt and her seven cousins, Jennie thrived in her new family.
 Both intelligent and artistic, she also embraced outdoor life while attending the prestigious Brantford Young Ladies’ College.
 Yet when offered a scholarship to continue art training in France, the young graduate declined.
 Instead, she choose a life with her new beau.
 The eighteen-year-old married the tall, determined, twenty-seven-year-old Robert (Bob) Butchart.

 The young businessman was an innovator and within four years had opened Portland Cement Mill in Owen Sound.
 Portland cement derives its name from England, where in 1824 bricklayer Joseph Aspdin, patented the blend of limestone and clay.
 He named it after the local Portland stone it resembled.